ewha-mmai/referee/README.md

 conda activate referee
 pip install -r requirements.txt
 ```

+### Dataset
+For training and evaluation, the dataset should be prepared following the detailed format explained in [`pretrained/README.md`](./pretrained/README.md).

 ## Train
 To train Referee, you can use the provided `train.sh`.
 Some training-specific settings, such as the number of epochs, starting epoch, and training dataset, are set directly in `train.sh`.